 Industrial property - used as a general term - and intellectual property - broadly used - are protected by the Mexican Institute of Industrial Property (IMPI) and the Mexican Institute for Authorial Rights (INDAUTOR).
-IMPI protects trademarks, patents, trade secrets, industrial designs, trade names and any right related to industrial property.
+IMPI protects trademarks, patents, trade secrets, industrial designs, trade names and any rights related to industrial property.
 IMPI is the competent authority to file, pursue and solve any claim related thereto.
 INDAUTOR mainly deals with intellectual creations requiring copyright.

-4.11 Is there any legislation governing the denial of boarding rights?
+4.11 Is there any legislation governing the denial of boarding rights and/or cancelled flights?

-Yes, the Civil Aviation Law and the Regulations to the Civil Aviation Law directly regulate passenger rights amongst which denial of boarding is comprised.
-As a complement, the Federal Consumer Protection Law is applicable, as the relationship between an airline and a passenger is considered a commercial consumer affair.
+Yes, the Civil Aviation Law and the Regulations to the Civil Aviation Law directly regulate passenger rights, including denial of boarding.
+In addition to the Civil Aviation Law and its Regulations, the Federal Consumer Protection Law is applicable, as the relationship between an airline and a passenger is considered a commercial consumer affair.
+Both legislative bodies describe passenger rights, remedies available for the cases of denied boarding, flight delay or flight cancellation.